Strategy and Funding

 In October 2021 the Sanger Institute entered its new Quinquennium and redefined its mission.
 Over the next five years the Institute will use information from genome sequences to advance understanding of biology and improve health.
 This is an expansion of the previous mission, taking us beyond human and pathogen biology and human health and into the realms of evolutionary biology, consideration of the Earth’s living environment and synthetic genomics.

 Our science has three main goals:

-- To provide new insights into the biology of humans and other organisms.
+- To provide new insights into the normal biology of humans and other organisms.

-- To better understand the causes and progression of human disease.
-To provide the scientific basis for improving disease prevention and management.
+- To enhance understand of the causes and progression of human disease and provide the scientific basis for improving disease prevention and management.

-- To elucidate the evolutionary tree of life and to advance the scientific knowledge base used to manage the living environment.
-To further the knowledge base for synthetic genomics.
+- To elucidate the evolutionary tree of life and to advance the scientific knowledge base for management of the living environment and for synthetic genomics.

 We have three major experimental approaches:

 - Analysis of DNA sequence differences between individual genomes of the same species.
 The sequence variation studied will be naturally occurring and engineered, inherited and somatically acquired and include differences between the genomes of individual humans, of individual isolates of disease-causing microbes or their vectors, and of individual cells.
 These studies will provide insights into the causal roles of genes in healthy and disease traits, into the histories of humans, microbes and cells and into the causes of sequence variation.

 - Analysis of gene expression and epigenomic features of the genome at the single cell level to discover and classify cell types in health and disease and to understand their developmental and functional relationships.